Table of Contents

 - to find people worldwide who want to see my wedding photoshoot ideas?
 More broad query.

-- to find people people worldwide who just want to see another creative photography portfolio?
+- to find people worldwide who just want to see another creative photography portfolio?
 A very broad query, which is highly competitive.

 If you create photo galleries, try to write a short specific description for each of them instead of repeating keywords for all images.